 Sweater weather is upon us.
 Don’t let winter come before you take in the autumn sights.
-Bonus: It’s all things that are easy to do while following CDC guidelines for distancing.

 Whether you’re coming into Battle Creek on M-89 or following Old US Highway 27 into Marshall, here are some stops for your fall color tour:

 If you can’t hear the crunch of leaves under your feet, then it’s not really autumn.
 So get out of your car to take a walking tour in Battle Creek

 Leila Arboretum is a carefully cultivated park.
 Two great vantage points are the steps of the old museum building and the Fragrant Hill Pavilion.
 See the trees spread out in all their colorful glory.

 Historic Bridge Park is the home of truss bridges that have been relocated next to the Kalamazoo River.
 Admire the river or go for a walk in the woods on a paved trail.

 Oak Hill Cemetery might seem like an unusual pick, but the old cemetery has beautiful golden foliage.
 It’s also a chance to see a little Battle Creek history, as famous citizens are remembered here: the Kellogg brothers, C.W.
 Post, Sojourner Truth, Junior Walker, Ellen White and more.

 If you want more of an adventure, try kayaking the Kalamazoo River.
 The tree-lined river is beautiful in the fall, with the colors reflected in the water.
 If you don’t have a kayak, Marshall Recreation rents them out or make a reservation with Better Together Floats.